-The purpose of the Link Checker Report is to inform site managers of pages that have link-related errors so that they can be easily found and corrected.
+The purpose of the Link Checker Report is to inform site managers of pages that are either stale, contains broken links, or have ADA-related issue so that they can be easily found and corrected.
 This improves the overall experience for site visitors by ensuring that they don't run into issues browsing TXST websites.

 Who receives them?

 The Link Checker Report will be sent to all listed managers of each site.
 To view the current list of managers or to update the manager list, please navigate to the Gato Management area.
 Managers cannot be made exempt from receiving these reports without giving up all managerial privileges.
 Additional non-manager recipients can also be requested by contacting ITAC support.

 Reports will be sent to site managers and other requested recipients nightly until errors are corrected.
 The frequency of reports cannot be altered.
 Accessibility errors included in the report will update weekly.